-In addition, if the student has selected the thesis option then the University requiries that at least 18 of the 32 credit hours must be taken on a letter-grade basis.
+FSU requires that if the student has selected the thesis option then at least 18 of the 32 credit hours must be taken on a letter-grade basis.
 If the non-thesis option is chosen, at least 21 of the 32 credit hours must be taken on a letter-grade basis.
+Both of these requirements are automatically satisfied by departmental requirements.

-If the Supervisory Committee approves a course substitution for any of these requirements, then this substitution must be approved by the SCS Director of Graduate Studies following the guidelines developed by SCS Curriculum Committee.
+If the student's Supervisory Committee approves a course substitution for any of these requirements, then this substitution must be approved by the departmental Graduate Committee.